zhengtaoxiao/Single-Cell-Metabolic-Landscape/README.md

 Requirements
 ------------
-The required R packages can be installed using below command:
+The required R packages for this pipeline can be installed by:

 ``` bash
 Rscript install_requiredPackages.R